maoschanz/nautilus-launcher-creator/README.md

 ## How it works

 - Right-click on an executable file
-- Give a name, optionnaly a short description and a `;` separated list of [categories](https://standards.freedesktop.org/menu-spec/latest/apa.html)
+- Give a name, optionnaly a short description and a list of [categories](https://standards.freedesktop.org/menu-spec/latest/apa.html) separated with `;`

 ![](https://i.imgur.com/1NqbxCR.png)